 The Incarnation - God become flesh - is impossible to comprehend with our finite minds.
-John clearly states that Christ, "The Word" was present at creation, fully participated with God in creating all things - indeed, was God.
+John clearly states that Christ, "The Word," was present at creation and fully participated with God in creating all things - indeed, was God.
 John the Baptist likewise attested to Christ's pre-existence in his testimony concerning Him: "He who comes after me has surpassed me because he was before me."

 Light and Life - "shining in darkness"!
 Still, as John poignantly relates, "The darkness has not understood it."
 In truth, the Incarnation is impossible to fully comprehend - even for the believer.
+The incomprehensible, as C.S.
+Lewis wrote: "a stable once had something in it that was bigger than our whole world."
+(The Last Battle)

 Welcome, all wonders in one sight!

 Eternity shut in a span!

 Summer in winter, day in night!

 Heaven in earth, and God in man!

 Great little One! whose all-embracing birth

 Lifts earth to heaven, stoops heaven to earth...

-Richard Crashaw
+- Richard Crashaw

+Away in a manger No crib for a bed The little Lord Jesus Laid down His sweet head

+The stars in the bright sky Looked down where He lay The little Lord Jesus Asleep on the hay ("Away in a Manger," Anonymous)